 thomascogleyart.com

-DNACA will present a Local Artist Group Show at the Crescent City Courthouse April 9, 2026 through May 28, 2026.
-This show will include, embroidery, Acrylic, Watercolor and Mixed Media Art Forms by local artists, Patricia Buckelew, Kathy McKenzie-Duncan, Ashley Knowlton and Rose Patchin.
+DNACA is proud to present a Local Artist Group Show at the Crescent City Courthouse April 9, 2026 through May 28, 2026.
+This show includes, embroidery, Acrylic, Watercolor and Mixed Media Art Forms by local artists, Patricia Buckelew, Kathy McKenzie-Duncan, Ashley Knowlton and Rose Patchin.

 DNACA is proud to present A TRIBUTE TO "KATHY (McKENZIE) DUNCAN"